 Almost a year later, on the April 24, 2017 episode of RAW, Ambrose gifted Chris Jericho a new jacket.
 A feel-good ending to this brutal feud.

 The WrestleMania 33 match between Randy Orton and Bray Wyatt had some very odd moments.

-Bray Wyatt, a master manipulator, decided he was going to play some mind games with Randy Orton.
+Bray Wyatt, a master manipulator, decided he would play some mind games with Randy Orton.
 Now, Bray is no stranger to mind games.
 His eery promos, menacing laugh, and the upside-down crab-like walk he does to put off his opponents are all main parts of his repertoire, though, for Bray, that wasn’t enough for the big stage of WrestleMania.
 He took his mind games up a notch.
 The ring projected moving maggots, worms, and cockroaches throughout the match, which was all orchestrated by the disturbing mind of Bray Wyatt in an effort to gain the upper hand over Randy Orton.
 It didn’t work; Randy won.

 Seeing bugs projected on the ring was seriously strange, and if you were a betting man, you’d bet that it wouldn’t get any weirder than that.
 But it did.